 3. At each control, scan the QR code and allow your browser to open each time.
 Success is when you see a message like: Control is correct!
 4 more to find!

 4. At the finish, scan the Finish QR code.
 Success is if you see a table of results of everyone who ran the course you completed.

-To run another course (or the same course), just scan the Register QR-code again and repeat the process.
-You may use exactly the same name on multiple courses (or even the same course) with no problems.
+To run another course (or re-run the same course), just scan the Register QR-code again and repeat the process.
+You may use exactly the same name on multiple courses (or the same course) with no problems.

 To see the current results, scan the Register QR code — at the bottom of the page is a "View results" link.